flussonic/flussonic-watcher-sdk-android/README.md

 }
 ```

 ##### Androidx support has been added since 2.0.0 version.
-For integration without androidx you could use an older version of Flussonic SDK, for example: `com.flussonic:watcher-sdk:1.7`.
+For integration without androidx you could use legacy version of Flussonic Watcher SDK, for example: `com.flussonic:watcher-sdk:1.7`.

 ### Information about usage and documentation [here](https://flussonic.com/doc/watcher/sdk-android/integration-of-flussonic-watcher-sdk-into-apps-for-android)